pdw-git/express-k8s-demo/README.md

 >>GET api/test - runs tests on the server and reports a result summary

+>>GET /api/config - displays the configuration data that has been stored in the persistence lay

+>>DELETE /api/config/:configid - deletes the config data in the persistence layer

+>>POST /api/config - placeholder for updating the configuration information

 There is some basic logging and error handling but this code is not suitable for production use.

 Tests for the API are included and can be executed by typing;